Please note that client confidentiality has been protected via an alias name and that client permission has been granted for this case.

 It was interesting that Diva created her own treatment plan around her behaviours as she could describe in summary what was happening during her double-taps.
 She could describe the reward pathways in the brain, the ventral tegmental area, the dopamine reward, the small looped thinking in the Limbic Area and how the mid-brain had been implicated in a fear-based thinking that was irrational and maladaptive.
 Diva’s understanding of her brain’s patterns and function, served as her motivation to make changes.
 Here we see the intervention as “Biology Before Behaviour” – when we understand the biology of our internal function, we can better address our behaviours which are merely the acting out of our internal states.

 In using the PR6 Model, one would think that the domain of Composure was her main area of intervention; in fact, it was the domain of Vision and then Health.
 Diva created very simple goals around being better.
 What would she look like if she was better, what she could do if she was better and she described a mind of being both free and flexible.
 Then we worked on her health, and brought in some strengths-training that was both challenging and rigorous.
 This was a game-changer.
-All the while, there was no expectations that her rituals would decrease, but they did, as we introduced curiosity in an optimistic mind-frame and moved to some of the strategies in Tenacity.
+All the while, there were no expectations that her rituals would decrease, but they did, as we introduced curiosity in an optimistic mind-frame and moved to some of the strategies in Tenacity.
 We welcomed humour, as much as we could find, and this was also being shared with her family.

 Finally, there was work in the Composure domain.
 This was really hard work, as the self-regulation required her to focus on those behaviours that she relied upon to help her soothe her distress.
 There was considerable work in developing Emotional Differentiation and the vast emotional literacy that was needed to help her understand both her internal state and the external cues which triggered her.